 The first menu item covers real-time visitor traffic.
 You can find out who is currently on your website, where they’re visiting from, what pages they’re viewing, and more.

 The next menu item covers your audience makeup.
 Google has expanded this detailed section over the years.
 You can use these insights to understand who visits your website and the overall value you derive from each customer.

 The Acquisition reports explain how visitors find your website.
 The overview covers traffic sources like organic search, social media, and direct traffic.
 Dive deeper to see granular data on individual visits or analyze trends over time.

 The Behavior reports show how people interact with your website once they arrive.
 Find out what pages people land on, how long they stay on each page, as well as your entire site, and pinpoint opportunities to clean up your site speed or user experience.

-Last but not least, the Conversions section breaks down the most important actions that occur on your site, including eCommerce purchases, email signups, form completions, file downloads, and phone calls.
+Last but not least, the Conversions section breaks down the most important actions that occur on your site into categories, including eCommerce purchases, email signups, form completions, file downloads, and phone calls.
 Use this section to track your conversion rates so you can focus your effort on areas that drive meaningful engagement like:

 - Traffic sources

 - Social media channels

 How to Use Google Analytics Reports

 There are dozens of different reports in Google Analytics, each of which can be sorted and filtered based on your specific needs.
 The possibilities are almost endless.